MicrosoftDocs/windows-ai-docs/docs/apis/imaging.md

 The model takes both an image and a "hints" object to help the model more accurately find what you want to identify in the image.
 Hints can be provided in the form of coordinates that belong to what you're identifying, points that don't belong to what you're identifying, or a coordinate rectangle that encloses what you're identifying (while supported, multiple hint rectangles may produce worse results).
 You can use any combination of these types of hints to inform the model (the more hints you provide, the more precise the model can be).

 > [!NOTE]
-> A maximum of of 32 coordinates are supported (1 for each point, 2 for each rectangle).
+> A maximum of of 32 coordinates are supported (1 for each point, 2 for a rectangle).

 ### Identify an object within an image